Tiapride: Side effects

 Although it is considered a "safe" medicine, it is, like sulpiride, strictly contraindicated for patients under the age of 18 due to its effects during the process of puberty.
 This is likely related to its side effects on levels of the hormone prolactin, which is involved in sexual development.
 There are also insufficient clinical data on the other side effects in adolescents.

 Tiapride has been found to cause excess prolactin levels in plasma, which can cause decreased libido, infertility and increased risk of breast cancer.
 This is because dopamine plays a primary role in regulating prolactin release by binding to D2 receptors on prolactin-secreting cells in the anterior pituitary.
 Thus, when tiapride blocks these receptors these cells are disinhibited and release more prolactin.

 The side-effect reported most commonly to the U.S. Food and Drug Administration (FDA) is rhabdomyolysis, a condition characterized by muscle tissue breakdown.
 Cardiac abnormalities such as prolongation of the QT interval and torsades de pointes have also been observed.

 Dosages above approximately 300 mg/day risk inducing tardive dyskinesia.
 However, given the drug's fairly wide window of tolerable doses, dosages can often be titrated to obtain the desired effect without bringing about motor deficits.
-In general, tiapride is considered an atypical antipsychotic because of its low risk for extrapyramidal symptoms, such as akinesia and akathesia.
+In general, tiapride is considered an atypical antipsychotic because of its low risk for extrapyramidal symptoms, such as akinesia and akathisia.
 These effects are thought to be reduced in tiapride relative to typical antipsychotics because of its selectivity for the limbic system over extrapyramidal areas that control movement.